MarcBeltran/TFM/README.md

 - [overlap_images.py](roadtracer/overlap_images.py) is the script we have used to create the final visualizations seen in the thesis report with the road network painted over.

-![Results of roadtracer for the city of Barcelona](roadtracer/barcelona_overlapped_model.png)
+![Results of roadtracer for the city of Barcelona](roadtracer/barcelona_overlapped_model.png) This are the type of results we have been able to achieve for Barcelona using RoadTracer.